puppetlabs/puppet-docs/source/puppetdb/1.1/connect_puppet_master.markdown

 * Query PuppetDB when compiling node catalogs that collect [exported resources][exported]
 * Query PuppetDB when responding to [inventory service](/guides/inventory_service.html) requests

-> Note: if you've [installed PuppetDB using the PuppetDB puppet module](install_via_module), then the `puppetdb::master::config` class is taking care of all of this for you.
+> Note: if you've [installed PuppetDB using the PuppetDB puppet module][install_via_module], then the `puppetdb::master::config` class is taking care of all of this for you.

  **Working on your puppet master server(s),** follow all of the instructions below: